kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Transition to Recommendations

-Forecasts guide supply.
+Forecasts guide supply
-Recommendations guide choice.
+Recommendations guide choice
 Next we examine recommendation systems

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.